-The committee’s evaluation of the probationer shall be directed toward and result in the determination of whether or not the probationer possesses the necessary professional competence and ability to perform effectively in his or her appointment.
-Evaluation will be based on assessing the probationer according to the following criteria:
+The TRC evaluation of each candidate shall be directed toward and result in the determination of whether or not the candidate possesses the necessary professional competence and ability to perform effectively in their appointment.
+Evaluation will be based on assessing each candidate according to the following criteria:

+Achievement of core faculty competencies (see Appendix O)

 Skills in teaching, counseling or as a librarian, depending on the nature of the appointment.

 Ability to work with students.